Covid 19 coronavirus: 11 new cases as Jacinda Ardern reveals review of NZ's alert levels

 "There are however a small handful of cases where symptoms rather than contact tracers have caused someone to get a test."

-Those cases were slightly more problematic, but that didn't mean New Zealand wasn't on top of the current outbreak.
+Those cases were slightly more problematic, but that didn't mean New Zealand wasn't on top of the outbreak.

 She said people mingling in social areas could have seen the outbreak explode, and Auckland's lockdown-lite compliance had made a difference.

-"There is nothing to suggest we need to change our course and certainly nothing to suggest we need to elevate alert settings."
+"There is nothing to suggest we need to change our course and certainly nothing to suggest we need to elevate alert settings.

 "We have completed 170,515 tests since our current alert settings began."